larowlan/tl/Readme.md

 ## Command line time-logger

 * Entries stored in sqlite in your home directory
-* Sends complete entries to redmine
+* Sends complete entries to redmine or jira, or both at the same time

 ## Requirements